Vitaliy-Maznyi/validation_module/README.md

 Contains a class method `validate`.
 This method takes two arguments: attribute name and options with validation types and rules.

+### Prerequisites
+Before you started, make sure that you have installed and set-up properly:
+- ruby 2.6.3

 ### Validation types:
 - **presence** - requires an attribute to be neither nil nor an empty string.